charliewang95/plm/README.md

 * Hint: to run locally, remove the .env file if it exists

-## To deploy on test server
+## To deploy on Servers

+__ Note: Mongodb is alreayd running on servers as a service.
+This means you do not need to run mongodb separately when you want to start the server__

+### Test Server

-* Go to ~/../plm by running "cd ~/../pcm", then run "sudo npm run start-https".
-To view the content, go to https://vcm-2738.vm.duke.edu in your browser
+* Go to ~/../plm by running `cd ~/../pcm`, then run `sudo npm run start-https`.
+To view the content, go to https://real-producers-test.colab.duke.edu in your browser

-* Hint: if you see permission denied when trying to run commands in the plm directory, run "sudo chmod -R 777 ." inside the directory and the problem should go away
+### Production server

+* Go to plm by running `cd pcm`, then run `sudo npm run start-https`.
+To view the content, go to https://real-producers.colab.duke.edu in your browser

-## To use https on servers:
+### To use https on servers:

 * run `sudo npm run start-https`.
 This will start the web view on port 443, which is the default https port.

+### Troubleshooting

+* If you see permission denied when trying to run commands in the plm directory, run "sudo chmod -R 777 ." inside the directory and the problem should go away

+* If you cannot connect to the remote server in the browser, check the .env file to make sure that

 ## Design rules
 * Every url that is passed as argument should not end with '/'